aquitania99/sydney-kids-activities/README.md

 **`_parse_item` helper**: item parsing is extracted into its own function.
 This keeps `fetch_sydney_venues` readable and reduces Cognitive Complexity (a code quality metric) from 17 to ~9.
 SonarQube flags functions above 15.

 **`enrich_venue(xid)`**: separate function to fetch full detail for one place.
 Each call = 1 API request.
-Don't call this for all 500 venues — use it only on-demand or for your top picks.
+Don't call this for all 500 venues, use it only on-demand or for your top picks.

 **Rate limiting**: `time.sleep(0.2)` between pages.
 Free tier = 500 req/day.
 At 100 results/req, 5 requests = 500 venues.
-Respect the limit — if you hit it, you're blocked for the day.
+Respect the limit, if you hit it, you're blocked for the day.

 ### Gotcha 1 — `kinds` must NOT be URL-encoded